-- Updating the Regional Water Supply Plan to identify how to address growing regional water needs while minimizing impacts to the water resources and natural systems.
-The District approved the updated plan in November 2015 and will update the plan again in 2020. - Providing financial incentives for conservation, development of alternative supplies and regional interconnections. - Monitoring, reporting and cumulative impact analysis.
-The recovery strategy includes the continuous monitoring of trends in resource conditions and permitted and actual water use.
-The cumulative impact analysis evaluates changes in permitted and used groundwater quantities and water resource development projects benefiting the Upper Floridan aquifer in and around the Most Impacted Area.
+- Updating the Regional Water Supply Plan to identify how to address growing regional water needs while minimizing impacts to the water resources and related natural systems.
+The District approved a plan update in 2020 and will update it again in 2025. - Providing financial incentives for conservation, development of alternative supplies and regional interconnections. - Monitoring and reporting.

 The District has been successful in multiple efforts associated with its SWUCA goals.
 Partnering with the Peace River Manasota Regional Water Supply Authority, the District has assisted in developing a sustainable water supply to meet the needs of this southern four-county region.
 The District has also assisted with the creation of the PRWC and is helping to fund its evaluation and development of AWS, including conservation.
-The District's cooperatively-funded FARMS Program has helped the agricultural community reduce its use of groundwater from the Upper Floridan aquifer.
-The FARMS Program and other conservation efforts have reduced Upper Floridan groundwater withdrawals in the SWUCA, which in turn has helped to increase groundwater levels in the MIA to within a few tenths of a foot of reaching the SWIMAL.
+The District's cooperatively-funded FARMS Program has helped the agricultural community reduce its use of groundwater from the Upper Floridan aguifer.
+The FARMS Program and other conservation efforts have reduced Upper Floridan groundwater withdrawals in the SWUCA, which in turn has helped to increase groundwater levels in the MIA.
+The SWIMAL elevation of 13.1 feet above NGVD29 must be met or exceeded for five consecutive years.
+In 2018 and 2019, this elevation was met or exceeded.
 Reaching the SWIMAL is the first step in meeting the recovery strategy's goal to slow saltwater intrusion.
-The District's Lake Hancock Lake Level Modification project became fully operational in 2014 to help meet the minimum flows for the upper Peace River.
+The District's Lake Hancock Lake Level Modification project became fully operational in 2014 and a reservation was established in 2020 for water stored in Lake Hancock and released to Lower Saddle Creek to help meet the minimum flows for the upper Peace River.
+Recovery in the upper Peace River has led to improvements in low-flow conditions in the lower portion of the river within the Southern region.

 Based on groundwater modeling, the District's Flatford Swamp MIA Recharge/SWIMAL Recovery project continues to show promise in helping to slow saltwater intrusion by recharging the Floridan aquifer system near the MIA.
-A permit has been received to drill a test well and investigate the viability of using surface water for recharging the aquifer.
-Construction of necessary testing facilities is underway.
+As of August 2020, test recharge and monitoring wells are completed and construction of surface facilities is underway.